Dmitry426/Dmitry426/README.md

-### Hi everyone , My  name is Dmitry and I'm fullstack developer with 1,5 years of commercial  experience .
+### Hi everyone , My  name is Dmitry and I'm fullstack developer with 1,5 years of experience .

 ## Technologies
+- Python 3.5x (Flask , Django , FastAPi )
+- SQL  databases (Postgrees , Mysql )
+- Non SQL ( MongoDb , ElasticSearch )
+- Queues ( Kafka , RabbitMQ)
+- In-Memory databases ( Redis , Memcached )
+- Logging  and  Tracing   ( ELK , Jaeger ,  Sentry )

-- 📫 How to reach me: ...
+## 📫 How to reach me: ...

 <!--
 **Dmitry426/Dmitry426** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.